funmiayinde/ts-algorithms/README.md

 ### Getting Started
 - Clone the repository `git clone https://github.com/funmiayinde/ts-algorithms.git`
-- Change into the directory `cd ts-algorithms.
+- Change into the directory `cd ts-algorithms`.
 - To run any file in cd to the dir and run for example: `ts-node insertion-sort.ts`